aiidateam/aiida-core/docs/source/concepts/calculations.rst

 When a calculation job is launched, the engine will take it roughly through the following steps:

  * **Upload**: the calculation job implementation is used to transform the input nodes into the required input files, which are uploaded to a 'working' directory on the target machine
- * **Submit**: to execute a job, the calculation is submitted to the scheduler of the computer on which the input `code` is configured.
+ * **Submit**: to execute the calculation, a job is submitted to the scheduler of the computer on which the input `code` is configured.
  * **Update**: the engine will query the scheduler to check for the status of the calculation job
  * **Retrieve**: once the job has finished, the engine will retrieve the output files, specified by the plugin and store them in a node attached as an output node to the calculation